VenkateshDas/text_check/README.md

 # Text Check

 A simple tool to validate your english text.
-Currently only supports grammar check for a provided text.
+Currently, supports grammar check for a provided text.

 # TO DO
 - Add test suite